MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/block-external-content-share.md

 ## Overview

 If you enabled content sharing for users in your org, they can present a screen, window, or app in Microsoft Teams meetings.
-When users from your organization attend external meetings, they can share content if the organizer of that meeting set Who can present to Everyone or Specific People.
-However, you might want to prevent some users from sharing content in external meetings.
+When users from your org attend external meetings, they can share content if the organizer of that meeting set **Who can present** to **Everyone** or **Specific people**.
+However, you might want to prevent some of your users from sharing content when attending external meetings.
 As an admin, you can control whether users in your org with a Teams Premium license can share content when attending external Teams meetings.

 To learn more about content sharing policies, see [Manage meeting policies for content sharing](meeting-policies-content-sharing.md).